Termite Bonds and Termite Letters

 - Evidence of past termite control or damage

 - Specific types of termites damaging the home (the bond may not cover all types)

 They will also discuss whether you need a termite warranty on the house and future inspections.
 The typical termite bond cost varies on the amount of coverage you select.
 The cost of the bond does not cover inspections for bed bugs, ants, or beetles and other nuisances that could cause unforeseen additional costs in the future.
 It also does not cover damage that leads to termite infestations, such as water damage that allows the termites in.
 It only covers the actual killing and management of the termites, and damage that occurs directly from the termites.

 My New Home Has Termites — Now What?

 A termite inspection and the subsequent damage is not always covered in your homeowner's insurance policy.
 Regular termite checks can catch damage early and prevent larger problems, so finding damage usually indicates long-term neglect from the previous homeowner.
-That is why actions are generally taken against the seller and not through insurance.

 You may be able to request a repair bond from the termite company or discuss legal action against the seller for not disclosing this information before selling the home.
 This is where an attorney knowledgeable about termite issues and damage repairs can help a new homeowner protect their right to buy a safe home.

 A termite bond can be created when you purchase the home or during a termite inspection, so you may be able to get help for the termite infestation right when you discover it.